 Incidents tend to be smaller in size and scope, geographically isolated, and of shorter duration than disasters.
 However, incidents can escalate to the point that they become a disaster.
-This section defines and types incidents and disasters.
+Incidents are often typed by the level of complexity, and the resources necessary to ensure an adequate response.
+This section defines incident typing according to the U.S. Fire Administration.